 One day though, she returned from school in pouring rain, drenched to the bones.
 She was shivering uncontrollably and had to be rushed to the hospital.
 Father came home briefly to inform she would not come home that night, she was down with pneumonia.
 Later, in the evening, I upturned her schoolbag to rescue the soggy notebooks and possibly dry them up.
 That was when a postcard sized black and white photograph of a girl caught my eye, it had fallen on the floor with her stuff.
 The face in the photograph seemed eerily familiar, she seemed to be looking back directly at me.

 I slept fitfully that night and sometimes towards the daybreak I dreamt of a girl standing at our front door with a toy horse in her hands.
 She seemed dripping with water, her hair was half plastered on her face.
 She kept asking me to ride away together, to ride away into the sky and die.
 I kept refusing to talk to her and then she asked for a slice of bread, the crusted one.
-I am not sure why I woke up crying fitfully, I was a lad grown up enough to do that.
+I am not sure why I woke up crying fitfully, I was a lad grown up enough not to do that.
 Perhaps I was stung with the pain of the girl who had been hungry out there in the rain for years, the girl from whom our family had pulled away her home and name.
 I don’t remember telling any of it to my mother who rushed in to hug me tightly.
 In between my sobs though, I asked her to give the crusted slice of bread to a girl who was perhaps on our door, and she froze.
 Quickly enough, her cheeks were awash with rivulets of tears and she pressed her face against my chest.
-Her body heaved with a terrifying whine that had begun escaping her throat, but it was strangely calming too.
+Her body heaved with a terrifying whimper that had begun escaping her throat, but it was strangely calming to both of us.